 Doing away with the ads is perhaps the most valuable piece of the Pro tier, but the anti-theft tools, app locking and tech support from Avast are all nice to have as well.

-Users looking for an integrated VPN solution can bump up to the "Ultimate" tier for $23.88 yearly or $8.49 a month to use Avast's SecureLine VPN service.
-To add PC and macOS support for both the VPN and the antivirus software, you need to opt for the "Ultimate-Multi" plan, which costs $59.99 yearly or $27.99 (yes, that's right) monthly.
+Users looking for an integrated VPN solution can bump up to the "Ultimate" tier of Avast Mobile Security for $39.99 yearly or $6.99 a month to use Avast's SecureLine VPN service.
+That's still cheaper than getting Avast's SecureLine VPN stand-alone service on a single device, which costs $59.99 per year.

 Avast also makes antivirus software for Windows and Mac, both free and paid.
 To check out the best options on either platform, please see our pages on the best Mac antivirus software and the best antivirus software overall.
 You can get it all — Android, Windows and Mac antivirus, plus unlimited VPN usage — with Avast's "Ultimate" plan for $119.99 yearly.